sayakkumarsardar/sayakkumarsardar/README.md

-- 👋 Hi, I’m Sayak
+- 👋 Hi, I’m Sayak from Kolkata
-- 👀 I’m interested in ...Java, Javascript and C++.
+- 👀 I’m interested in ...DevOps tools and creating applications.
-- 🌱 I’m currently learning ...React
+- 🌱 I’m currently learning ...DevOps technologies
-- 💞️ I’m looking to collaborate on ...Any type of projects.
+- 💞️ I’m looking to collaborate on ...Any project using DevOps.
 - 📫 How to reach me ...sayaksardar15@gmail.com

 <!---